richa-vermaa/Databricks360/walkthroughs/12_dwh_data-discovery.md

 17. Update records in Delta table
     ```sql
     UPDATE hive_metastore.default.nyc_yellow_taxi_delta
-    SET tip_amount = 5
+    SET tip_amount = (total_amount * .2)
     where VendorID = 1 and DOLocationID = 7;
     ```
 <br>

-18. Use the Databricks Assistant to write a merge query to hive_metastore.default.nyc_yellow_taxi_delta from hive_metastore.default.nyc_yellow_taxi where vendorID = 1 and DOLocationID = 7
+18. Use the Databricks Assistant to write a merge query to hive_metastore.default.nyc_yellow_taxi_delta from hive_metastore.default.nyc_yellow_taxi where vendorID = 1 and DOLocationID = 7.<BR>
+NOTE: You may need to add a few conditions to your ON statement.
+REview the data to determine what fields are needed to determine a unique row.
 <br>

 19. Use following query to determine Pickup Hour Distribution of Taxi rides
     ```sql